-If you haven’t seen all the chatter that states PCRs using more than thirty-something (someone even suggested 25 to me!) cycles will suffer from false positives and so is useless, then read no further.
-For those who have seen this and wondered, I have two bits of data to show and discuss with you on why the false-positive PCR problem is not a problem at all for SARS-CoV-2 diagnostics.
+If you haven’t seen all the chatter that states PCRs using more than thirty-something (someone even suggested 25 to me!) cycles will suffer from false positives, and so are useless, then read no further.
+For those who have seen this and wondered, I have two bits of data to show top highlight why the false-positive PCR problem is not a problem at all for SARS-CoV-2 diagnostics.
 And then there’s a rant.

 False positives are really uncommon in practice